bessfernandez/gutenberg_search/README.md

 # Gutenberg catalog search

-A demo of pulling in open domain articles ebooks from the [http://gutenberg.org/](http://gutenberg.org/) and implementing search as you type.
+A demo of pulling in open domain articles and ebooks from the [Gutenberg Project](http://gutenberg.org/) and implementing search as you type.
 Check it out on my [Github.io page](https://bessfernandez.github.io/gutenberg_search/).

 ## Features
 - Shows the names of the articles or books as links.
 Clicking an article opens in a new tab.
 Shows a 50 limit article count by default.